 1.

-That night in his shitty apartment Gabriel thought about how he yearned.
-He desired to be seen as he truly was, as large, as impossible, as something beyond compare, beautiful more so than others.
-In three weeks he would be the lodestar of Vincent’s show in the Galleria dell Accademia set before Michaelangelo’s David and there he would be looked upon as a work of art placed above all others, something people craned their necks to admire, a masterpiece whose weight was enough to crush, an object, pure and perfect marble.
-Lying in his bed, he stared upwards at the brown stain on the ceiling, a distant pleasure dancing on his nose, and as he blinked a face flashed before his eyes.
+That night Gabriel thought about how he yearned.
+He desired to be seen as he truly was.
+In three weeks he would be a lodestar set before Michaelangelo’s David and there he would be gazed upon, a body people craned their necks to admire, a monument with a weight that was enough to crush, an object, pure and perfect marble.
+Lying in his bed, he stared upwards at the brown stain on the ceiling, content at long last, and as he blinked a face flashed before his eyes.
 Gabriel started; it was a woman’s face with blonde hair, a round head, two large watery eyes.
 And suddenly, quite strangely, he found that his black face was wet with tears.
 He was crying because she understood.

 2.

 Gabriel sat opposite Jonas with folded legs and a cigarette in one hand, it was the day before the show and still early, the morning was exacting, Gabriel was squinting from the light.
-The pair were crowded around a cast iron table on the terrace of a café.
+The pair were crowded around a cast iron table on the terrace of a café.“Congratulations,” Gabriel said dryly.
+Jonas watched him for a while but did not say anything.“I said congrats,” and when Jonas’s face did not move, he guessed: “You haven’t heard?”

 Jonas removed his sunglasses and put them in his bag, “Gabriel what is it?”